zacwong2151/tp/docs/DeveloperGuide.md

     * 1d1.
 System prompts Volunteer Coordinator to use the correct date and time format.

   Use case resumes from step 1.
 * 1e.
+Start date/time is after end date/time.
+    * 1e1.
+System prompts Volunteer Coordinator to ensure that start date/time is before end date/time.

+  Use case resumes from step 1.
+* 1f.
 Invalid Budget Argument
-    * 1e1.
+    * 1f1.
 System prompts Volunteer Coordinator to use the correct budget format.

   Use case resumes from step 1.